Seattle will give high-school students A's or incompletes

-SEATTLE — The Seattle School Board on Monday adopted a policy giving all high-school students either A's or incomplete grades for the spring 2020 semester to reflect the hardships of remote learning.
+SEATTLE — The Seattle School Board this week adopted a policy giving all high-school students either A's or incomplete grades for the spring 2020 semester to reflect the hardships of remote learning.
 The change was recommended by Seattle schools superintendent Denise Juneau.

 Meanwhile, Washington Lt.
 Gov. Cyrus Habib called on the state's colleges and universities to adopt "generous and consistent grading policies" to help students maintain their GPAs, meet financial-aid award requirements and make progress toward earning a degree at a time when many students' academic lives have been severely disrupted by COVID-19.